 FOR PERFORMING GROUPS:

-Performance Venues can be set up for you at the French Quarter...Call us for details.
+Performance can be arranged for your group in the Toronto / Niagara area...Call us for details.

 Call for Motorcoach and/or Airline pricing

 Black Creek Pioneer Village is an 1860’s living-history village of more than 30 carefully restored buildings.
 Craftsmen such as the tinsmith, blacksmith, miller, weaver and clock-maker ply their trades, and demonstrations of such domestic skills as spinning, quilting and hearth cooking are performed.

 City Hall is a striking complex created by Finnish architect Viljo Revell.
 Flanked by two curved office towers, the two-story rotunda contains a graceful column that serves as a pedestal for the domed amphitheater of the Council Chamber.

 CN Tower at 1,815 feet, it is the tallest building and free-standing structure in the world.
 The main observation decks afford panoramas of the entire Toronto area.
 On a clear day Niagara Falls and Buffalo are visible.

 Metro Toronto Zoo The zoo’s 710 acres contain more than 5,000 animals representing the world’s seven geographic regions – Indo-Malay, Africa, North and South America, Eurasia, Australia and Polar – in natural habitat displays.

 Paramount Canada’s Wonderland This 300-acre theme park features more than 160 attractions.
 Included are more than 50 rides; Splash Works, a 20-acre water park; Speed City Raceway and Go-Karts.
 Nine roller coasters include Top Gun, a looping inverted jet coaster that features 90 degree vertical climbs, barrel rolls, a snap and roll and inverted loop wingovers; Wild Beast; and Drop Zone, a 23-story free-fall plunge.